Interview-Mate/Prep-d/README.md

 touch .env
 ```

-Copy the contents of the .env.sample file into the .env file and add your data:
+Copy the contents of the .env.sample file into the .env file and add your data

 ## Running the app
 In order to install all the required dependencies, open a terminal from the root folder and run: